cdli-gh/cdli-gh.github.io/pages/guide/guide_docs_edit.md

 To add a new documentation page to this site:

 1. Create your doc page in the markdown format with the markdown extension (.md)
-2. Upload your file in the pages folder (make sure it has a unique name)
+2. Upload your file in the pages/cat/ folder (make sure it has a unique name)
 3. Add your page to the menu in \_data/sidebars/home_sidebar.html
 4. Wait two minutes and check that all is in order